The all-new Toy Story Land opened this year at Walt Disney World in Florida and we were given the opportunity to check it out!

 Best of all, there are life-sized characters walking around who are all very accomodating to visitors.
-We saw Buzz Lightyear, plenty of green soldiers and Woody, greeting children and adults alike.
+We saw Buzz Lightyear, several green soldiers and Woody, greeting children and adults alike.
 These characters have heart, taking plenty of time with the children who were extremely excited to meet them.
 I also witnessed Woody having an extended meeting and hugs with a disabled young man.
 It was really heartwarming and in keeping with the friendly Disney atmosphere of the parks.

 Toy Story Land is located inside Disney’s Hollywood Studios.
 Disney Parks have shared with us an offer open to Canadian residents wanting to visit Disney World in Florida.
 Click here to save on an adult 4-day or longer base theme park ticket to all four Walt Disney World Parks.

-Canadian residents who would prefer to travel to Disneyland in California, click here for a special multi-day ticket offer to Disneyland and Disney California Adventure Park.
+Canadians who would prefer to travel to Disneyland in California, click here for a special multi-day ticket offer to Disneyland and Disney California Adventure Park.

 For a chance to win Toy Story toys (Pop!
-Funko Army Man Vinyl Figure, plush Buttercup and Windup Slinky Dog, tell us below which Disney park you’d most like to visit AND your favorite Toy Story character.
-We’ll pick a winner and announce their name here on this article on Sept.
+Funko Army Man Vinyl Figure, plush Buttercup and Windup Slinky Dog), tell us below which Disney park you’d most like to visit AND your favorite Toy Story character.
+We’ll pick a winner and announce the name here on this article on Sept.
 14. This contest is now closed — congratulations to Debbie Bashford, who won the prize pack! ~Alexandra Heilbron